pthom/cpp_terse_const/Readme.md

 The example below shows the idiomatic C++14 of initializating a complex const variable through a lambda.

 ```
-//construct and initialize vec
-//of type const std::vector<int>
+//construct and initialize vec of type const std::vector<int>
 const auto vec = [&]() { //define a lambda that initializes the vector
   std::vector<int> _vec;
   for (unsigned i = 0; i < 10; i++)